zdravkov/kendo-docs/web/grid/how-to/AngularJS/use-angularjs-popup-edit-template.md

 description: Kendo UI Grid example that demontrates how to use AngularJS in Grid popup editor template.
 ---

+# Use AngularJS in popup editor template

-# The example below demonstrates how to use AngularJS directives in custom Grid popup editor template.
+The example below demonstrates how to use AngularJS directives in custom Grid popup editor template.

-#### Example
+#### Example:

 ```html
 <div id="example" ng-app="KendoDemos">